tigergraph/ecosys/ldbc_benchmark/tigergraph/queries_v3/README.md

 git clone --branch ldbc https://github.com/tigergraph/ecosys.git cd ecosys/ldbc_benchmark/tigergraph/queries_v3
 ```
 Load schema, data, and query.
-Usage of `driver.py` can be `-h` option.
+Usage of `driver.py` can be shown using `-h` option.
 For example, to check how to load the data use `./driver.py load data -h`.
 The data directory should contain 31 folders in name of the vertex and edge type names.
 The CSV files inside these folders are loaded.
 ```sh
 ./driver.py load schema
 ./driver.py load data ~/sf1/sf1/csv/bi/composite-projected-fk/